-Regular dental exams are an essential element of preventative dentistry because they allow Dr. Tanner to diagnose and address dental issues before they become serious problems.
-Most adults are advised to come in for an exam every six months, but if Dr. Tanner sees that your circumstances require more attention he might suggest more frequent visits.
+Regular dental exams are an essential element of preventative dentistry because they allow Dr. Ross to diagnose and address dental issues before they become serious problems.
+Most adults are advised to come in for an exam every six months, but if Dr. Ross sees that your circumstances require more attention he might suggest more frequent visits.

 The Need for Dental Exams

 If left untreated, dental problems usually get much worse.
 Patients that make regular visits to Dr. Ross are much less likely to have small problems develop into major issues.
 If tooth decay, for example, goes untreated, the tooth may become increasingly damaged.
 The more damaged a tooth becomes, the less likely it becomes that the majority of the original tooth can be saved.
 Regular exams will give you the best opportunity for the early detection and treatment of major oral problems.
 In addition to maintaining your oral health, good hygiene and regular dental exams will end up saving you money because they’ll help you avoid the high costs of teeth repair and replacement.

 - Dr. Ross typically schedules an exam and cleaning during the same appointment.